-Table 18.
-Spring sinking gill net summary of bull trout catch per net in Lake Koocanusa 1975 - 2008.
+Table 17.
+Spring sinking gill net summary of bull trout catch per net in Lake Koocanusa1975 - 2017.

-Spring gill net catch of bull trout during the period 1975-1989 appeared to exist at an equilibrium with a slope (0.0091) that was not significantly different than zero ($r^2 = 0.011$; p = 0.751).
+Spring gill net catch of bull trout during the period 1975-1989 appeared to exist at an equilibrium that was not significantly different than zero (Figure 13).
 Bull trout catch per net in Libby Reservoir significantly increased between 1990 and 2004.
-The trend appears to have stabilized since about 2005 (Figure 14).
-This coincides with the opening of bull trout harvest initiated in 2004 for Koocanusa (Hensler and Benson 2008).
-We also found that Grave Creek redd counts and bull trout catch per net in Koocanusa have similar trends (Figure 15).
-Both indices are useful for determining management direction for the harvest of bull trout from Koocanusa.
+The trend was negative between 2005 and 2011.
+This coincides with the opening of bull trout harvest initiated in 2004 for Koocanusa (Hensler and Benson 2013).
+As regulations changed from two bull trout harvest (2004-2009) to one (2010-2011) to catch-and-release angler harvest and by-catch decreased and bull trout captured in gill nets generally trended upward again.
+Since 2016 the bull trout regulation has been one per year.

-Figure 14.
-Average catch per net of bull trout in spring gill nets at the Rexford site on Libby Reservoir 1975-2008.
+Figure 13.
+Average catch per net of bull trout in spring gill nets at the Rexford site on Lake Koocanusa 1975-2017.